mikeal/block-box/README.md

 Universal hash addressed block container.
 * incrementally verifiable
-* high perfmance proof inclusions
+* high performance proof inclusions (ondics and in-memory)
-* deterministic encoding
+* fully deterministic encoding

 Which makes it a performant means of exchanging block sets across memory, networks and is even a high performance